-For founders and investors, it’s time for some “real talk” about money
+For founders and investors, it’s time for some ‘real talk’ about money

 There’s a whole list of ways a VC can help a founder struggling with financial needs.
 At first, by investing enough that a founder can cover rent to work on the startup full time.
 Later, by increasing salary, committing to invest more money in case things go sideways with a future financing round.
 Or by offering the s-word: Secondary.

-Investors will sometimes do so-called “secondary” transactions (i.e., buying shares from the founder instead of putting the money into the company in an ordinary “primary” investment).
+Investors will sometimes do so-called “secondary” transactions (i.e. buying shares from the founder instead of putting the money into the company in an ordinary “primary” investment).

 Why?

-- To alleviate a founder’s fear of loss: “Hey I made this thing, and it’s finally valuable!
+- To alleviate a founder’s fear of loss: “Hey, I made this thing, and it’s finally valuable!
 What if I end up with nothing?”
 It’s schmuck insurance.

 - To remove a founder’s financial distractions: “If I didn’t worry about my student loan bill every month I’d be a lot calmer.”